 Special Topics in B.E.

-his course is designed for students who choose to participate in special conferences, training, or programs that are more formal in nature and require student participation other than a standard independent study.
+This course is designed for students who choose to participate in special conferences, training, or programs that are more formal in nature and require student participation other than a standard independent study.
 Approved special topics will provide expertise or training not specifically covered in the seminary curriculum.
 Credit is allowed proportionate to the required amount of work but is not to exceed 4 semester hours on any one topic.
 Enrollment requires consent of the department.
+1–4 hours.

 Field Study of the Bible

 A historical-geographical study of biblical sites in Israel during a field trip.
 One hour of credit is given for each week in the field up to 3 hours.
 May also be credited in the Department of Old Testament Studies or the Department of New Testament Studies.
 1–3 hours.